b-ptiste/Kidney-exchange/README.md

 We propose here an approach to this problem through the framework of stochastic optimization.
 This repository has been made within our "Optimization under uncertainty" course given by Jeremy Omer at INSA Rennes.

 We chose to treat the problem as following : our goal is to make groups of people (cluster) which are linked together.
 Within these groups the crossed tests will be proceeded and then after these tests we will create cycles to proceed the real exchange.
+Cluster are displayed in the same color :

 ![image](image/results_example.png)